List of Waterloo Road episodes: Waterloo Road Reunited

 A short online spin-off series, Waterloo Road Reunited, was commissioned in 2010 and ran for six episodes the following year.
 It focuses on the lives of six school leavers who previously appeared in the main show.

 Return

 In September 2021, a new series was announced as part of the BBC's intentions to represent all areas of Britain in its programming.

 On 6 December 2022, the BBC confirmed that the new series would premiere on 3 January 2023, replacing Holby City in the Tuesday 8pm timeslot, after the show's cancellation in June 2021.
-It was confirmed that all episodes from the series would release on BBC iPlayer as a boxset on the same day.
+It was confirmed that the first seven episodes from the series would release on BBC iPlayer as a boxset on the same day.